 Aside from the proper wearing of the uniform, the following are guidelines regarding expectations of personal appearance.
 Adherence to these expectations is required at any time while representing the American School on or off campus, to include field trips, trips for co-or extra-curricular activities, athletic competitions, and school ceremonies, including the graduation ceremony.
-Infractions to these expectations will be considered under Uniform/Grooming on the school's Discipline Chart:
+Infractions to these expectations will be documented as a uniform violation, with students receiving explicit instructions to make appropriate changes to meet the expectations.

 Jewelry: Students may wear jewelry, however no jewelry representing anything inappropriate is permitted.
-Boys may not wear earrings, nose-rings, nor any other rings or studs that pierce the skin.
+Boys may not wear earrings, nose-rings, nor any other rings or stude that pierce the skin.
 Girls may wear conservative earrings only.
 Nose rings are not allowed for girls either.